-We are the experts in pelvic health throughout Northeast Florida and beyond.
+We are the experts in pelvic floor physical therapy throughout Northeast Florida and beyond.
 Trust your care to the ground-breakers in women’s health, home to physical therapists with a combined 95 years of pelvic health care knowledge and experience.
 Our distinctive, hands-on approach and our discrete, respectful patient experience sets us apart from other physical therapists.

 With state-of-the-art pelvic health equipment, such as Perineal Biofeedback, we are able to help address and treat uncomfortable symptoms, reeducate, coordinate and strengthen muscles, and recover from embarrassing physical limitations – something many people don’t know is possible!
 Enjoying a full life of laughter, running and sexual health requires strong and healthy pelvic muscles.
 Smart Body Physical Therapy believes each one of us can overcome current body limitations.

 If one’s limitations are removed, at Smart Body Physical Therapy, life can be savored again…or perhaps

 Our physical therapists begin with an evaluation that may include a series of tests to determine range of motion, muscle strength, postural alignment and abnormalities in movement patterns.

 Pre & Post

 Physical Therapy is frequently prescribed after surgery to address concerns about pain, mobility, flexibility, balance and muscle strength.
 Beginning the process prior to surgery can help expedite your recovery.

 Manual therapy is a hands-on style of physical therapy that involves evaluating and treating the musculoskeletal system for soft tissue and joint restrictions.

 Cancer changes everyone’s life.
 Start your physical therapy regimen before starting chemo and/or radiation, then continue after your cancer treatments are final for optimal results to get you back to your best you.